ijh165/ene/Ene/README.txt

     2. Another one with the OR operator "|":
         \bhi\b|\bhello\b|\bhey\b -> How are you?
 What would you like to talk about today?
-    -For any input that contains the word "hi", "hello", or "hey", the program will print the response "How are you?
+    -For any input that contains the word "hi", "hello", or "hey", the program will produce the response "How are you?
 What would you like to talk about today?"
     -Again, putting only "hi|hello|hey" without the word boundaries ("\b") will cause inputs such as "shit" and "nothing" to also match the pattern and produce the corresponding response.
 So if the user input